shravankumarkomma227/BookMyDent/README.md

 # BookMyDent
-BookMyDent is a microservices based project which allow customers to book their dental services online and customers can interreact with other customers who already had treatment. customers can view reviews.
+BookMyDent is a microservices based Application which allow customers to book their dental services online and customers can interreact with other customers who already had treatment. customers can view reviews.
 BookMyDent platform helps customers to choose high-quality clinics.

 # Tech Stack
 Java